jessecrossen/jackdaw/README.md

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/03-inputs.png"/>

-There's nothing inside the unit because no instruments have been plugged in (or possibly they have not been connected to JACK).
+There's nothing inside the unit yet because no instruments have been plugged in (or possibly they have not been connected to JACK).
 At the top left of the unit you can see a grip that allows you to drag it around, and at the top right is an X button in case you want to delete it.
 Let's plug in a [QuNEXUS](http://www.keithmcmillen.com/products/qunexus/) and see what happens.

 <img src="https://raw.githubusercontent.com/jessecrossen/jackdaw/master/screenshots/basics/04-sampler.png"/>